ansible/ansible-rulebook/docs/rules.rst

      - Yes
    * - ruleset
      - The name of the rule set to retract the fact, default is the current rule set name
      - No
-   * - var_root
-     - If the event is a deeply nested dictionary, the var_root can specify the key name whose value should replace the matching event value.
-The var_root can take a dictionary to account for data when we have multiple matching events.
-     - No

 Example::